ebi-webcomponents/nightingale/packages/protvista-structure/README.md

 #### `height`

 The optional height of both table -- if visible, and the 3D structure.
 By default the value is set to `480px`.
 This should be a string value, representing a valid CSS value for an element's height property.

+#### `hide-viewport-controls`

+Optionally you can hide the viewport controls -- located on the top-right corner of the 3D visualisation, by passing this attribute.
+This can be particularly useful when the size of 3D visualisation doesn't allow for extra controls to be included.